 A distinguished career

-When he was 40 years old, Launcelot joined the war effort in October 1915, and was listed as Second Lieutenant in the Nominal Role of the Australian Imperial Force.
+Launcelot joined the war effort in October 1915, at the age of 40, and was listed as Second Lieutenant in the Nominal Role of the Australian Imperial Force.

 Upon his return from the war, Launcelot’s accounting career continued to thrive.
 In 1930, he was one of the Commissioners for the Royal Commission into the Price of Flour and Bread, and in 1940 he became one of the first accountants awarded a life membership of the CIA.
 In the following year, Launcelot was elected as member of Faculty of Commerce, Melbourne University.
 Remarkably, throughout his time in service, Launcelot remained on the council of IIAV, serving from 1910 to 1936.
 In March 1936, he helped organise the Australasian Congress on Accounting.